evgenyneu/evgenii.com/blog/_posts/2018-09-29-three-body-problem-simulator.md

   return du;
 }
 ```
-This function `derivative` calculates the derivatives of the twelve `u` variables using Equation 7.
+The function `derivative` calculates the derivatives of the twelve `u` variables using Equation 7.
 For simplicity, the right-hand sides of equation that calculate accelerations, are coded as a separate function:

 ```JavaScript
 // Returns the acceleration of the body 'iFromBody'